How To Remove Yourself From Whitepages? [6 Quick Steps]

 Whitepages is a website that provides online directory, background check, and identity verification services.
 The site gets data from property deeds, telecom companies, and public records.

 Founded in 1997, Whitepages now holds information about over 250 million people in the US and Canada.
-More than 2.1 million people use the Whitepages Network to make over 6.7 million weekly searches.
+Over 2.1 million people use the Whitepages Network to make over 6.7 million weekly searches.

 However, Whitepages is a data broker that collects your information.
 Sites like this are prone to breaches.
 In 2019, over 118 million personal data were exposed to the web.

-Luckily, this article will walk you through the process of getting your information from Whitepages.
+Luckily, this article will walk you through getting your information from Whitepages.
 Continue reading to know how.

 Steps To Remove Yourself From Whitepages

-According to statistics, 30,000 websites are hacked each day.
-This puts any personal information stored in a data broker's database, like Whitepages, at risk.
+According to statistics, 30,000 websites are hacked daily.
+This risks personal information stored in a data broker's database, like Whitepages.

 Here are simple steps to delete your information from Whitepages: